sindresorhus/sindresorhus.github.com/data/apps/pandan.md

 #### How can I play a custom sound as a notification? {#custom-notification-sound}

-Make a [shortcut](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) that uses the [`Play Sound` action](https://www.icloud.com/shortcuts/9cfae8edd2dd48f3bf318a3d825b1212) and then select that shortcut in the Pandan preferences.
+Make a [shortcut](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) that uses the [`Play Sound` action](https://www.icloud.com/shortcuts/9cfae8edd2dd48f3bf318a3d825b1212) and then select that shortcut in the Pandan settings.

 If you have my [Dato app](https://sindresorhus.com/dato) installed (even the free trial), you could use one of the sounds it provides.
 Find the `Get Sound` action.
 [Example](https://www.icloud.com/shortcuts/2bf58f1c90134803a4765745f54794f6)